naupaka/Intro_R_ESA_2015/README.md

-# ESA 2014 workshop on Data Visualization using R.
+# ESA 2015 workshop on an Introduction to R for Ecologists

-Welcome to the GitHub repository for the data visualization using R and ggplot workshop at ESA 2014.
+Welcome to the GitHub repository for the Introduction to R for Ecologists workshop to be held at ESA 2015 in Baltimore

 **Location and time:**
 Saturday, August 8, 2015